A Bayesian approach to functional regression: theory and computation

-As we said before, with a slight abuse of notation we will understand the expression \(\dotprod{x}{\alpha}_K\) as \(\Psi_x(\alpha)\), where \(x=X(\omega)\) and \(\Psi_x\) is Loève's isometry.
-Hence, taking into account that \(\alpha \in \Hcal_{0}(K)\) and that \(\Psi_X(K(t, \cdot)) = X(t)\) by definition, we can write \(\dotprod{x}{\alpha}_K \equiv \sum_j \beta_j x(t_j)\) when \(\alpha(\cdot)=\sum_j\beta_j K(t_j, \cdot)\) and \(x\) is a realization of \(X\).
-In this way we get a simpler, finite-dimensional approximation of the functional RKHS model, which we argue reduces the overall complexity while still capturing most of the relevant information.
-By restricting the ambient space to \(\Hcal_0(K)\) we are essentially truncating the value of \(p\), the dimensionality, and thus advocating for parsimony.
-Moreover, the model remains ``truly functional'' in the sense that \(p\) is variable: we are exploiting the RKHS perspective to give a functional nature to \textit{all} finite-dimensional models based on linear combinations of the marginals.
-Even though we are selecting a set of impact points \(\{t_j\}\) that depends on the observed grid, we can circumvent problems with this approach by smoothing or interpolating the functional data in a pre-processing step.
+Although natural in this context, the crucial assumption that \(\beta \in \Hcal_0(K)\) may seem too restrictive at first glance, since we are essentially truncating the dimensionality of the model.
+Nevertheless, in this way we get a simpler, finite-dimensional approximation of the functional RKHS model, which we argue reduces the overall complexity while still capturing most of the relevant information.
+Plus, the simplified model remains ``truly functional'' in the sense that the number of components \(p\) and the time instants \(t_j\) are not fixed beforehand.
+In short, we are exploiting the RKHS perspective to give a functional nature to the collection of finite-dimensional models based on random linear combinations of the marginals, offering a unified treatment of all the so-called \textit{impact points} models (\citealp[see][]{lindquist2009logistic, kneip2016functional,poss2020superconsistent}).

-In view of~\eqref{eq:h0} and Loève's isometry, to set a prior distribution on the unknown function \(\alpha\) (that is, a prior distribution on the functional space \(\Hcal_{0}(K)\)) it suffices to consider a discrete distribution on the number of components \(p\), and then impose \(p\)-dimensional continuous prior distributions on the coefficients \(\beta_j\) and the times \(t_j\) given \(p\).
+In view of~\eqref{eq:beta}, to place a prior distribution on the unknown function \(\beta\) (that is, a prior distribution on the functional space \(\Hcal_{0}(K)\)) it suffices to consider a discrete distribution on the number of components \(p\), and then select \(p\)-dimensional continuous priors for the coefficients \(\beta_j\) and the times \(t_j\) given \(p\).
 Thanks to this parametric approach, the challenging task of setting a prior distribution on a space of functions is considerably simplified, while simultaneously not constraining the model to any specific distribution (in contrast to, say, Gaussian process regression methods).
-Moreover, note that our simplifying assumption on \(\alpha\) is not actually very strong, since any prior distribution \(\mathbb{P}_0\) on \(\Hcal_0(K)\) can be directly extended to a prior distribution \(\mathbb{P}\) on \(\Hcal(K)\): just define \(\mathbb{P}(B) = \mathbb{P}_0(B\cap \Hcal_0(K))\) for all Borel sets \(B\) on \(\Hcal(K)\).
+Moreover, note that our simplifying assumption on \(\beta\) is not particularly limiting from a Bayesian point of view, since any distribution \(\mathbb{P}_0\) on \(\Hcal_0(K)\) can be directly extended to a distribution \(\mathbb{P}\) on \(\Hcal(K)\) by defining \(\mathbb{P}(B) = \mathbb{P}_0(B\cap \Hcal_0(K))\) for all Borel sets \(B\) on \(\Hcal(K)\).